robertkuhar/gradle-quickstart/README.md

 =================

 The purpose of gradle-quickstart is to explore how Gradle can be used to build and package a Java webapp leveraging "the usual suspects" of Java, Jersey, Logback, and Jackson.
-This really is little more than a proof-of-concept.

 Build with ./gradlew (Unix) or gradlew.bat (Windows).